5 Loyalty Card Ideas for your Coffee Shop

 Step 3: Choose software to help manage your programme

 There was a time when loyalty programmes began and ended with physical punch cards.
-And as satisfying as it was to fill them up, keeping track of a bunch of cards was pretty inefficient — for you and your customers.
+And as satisfying as it was to fill them up, keeping track of a bunch of cards was pretty inefficient — for you and yourcustomers.
+Today, smart businesses are shifting to digital experiences: using eGift cards instead of gift vouchers, and a digital loyalty programme instead of punch cards.

 Step 4: Promote the programme

 In order to get the most benefit from a loyalty programme, you need customers to sign up and use it.
-You should invest in marketing your programme the same way you do for your latest specialty roast or newest pastry.
+When you’re building your coffee shop marketing plan, you should think about promoting your programme the same way you do for your latest specialty roast or newest pastry.

 Add information about your loyalty programme to your website, post about it on social media (you might call out one of your programme members as a way to highlight it), and email your customers to encourage sign-up.